thisisarnabdas/AetherGuard/test.md

 ## 🌟 About AetherGuard

-AetherGuard is a sleek, secure, and open-source password manager, built with privacy and security at its core.
-In a world where digital privacy is increasingly commodified, AetherGuard stands as a beacon of digital freedom, putting control back in the hands of users where it belongs.
-Say goodbye to proprietary password managers and embrace **full control over your digital security**. ✊
+AetherGuard is a sleek, secure, and open-source password manager, built for privacy advocates and security enthusiasts alike.
+Powered by modern technologies and licensed under the GPLv3, AetherGuard champions freedom and user autonomy in the digital age.
+Say goodbye to proprietary password managers and embrace full control over your digital security. ✊

 ---